The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 What is it all about?

 Should you retain it?
+Is it enough?

-What is the Dependants’ Protection Scheme?
+What Is the Dependants’ Protection Scheme?

 The Dependants’ Protection Scheme (DPS) was privatised on 17 September 2005 and is currently offered to CPF members only.